-Any student, faculty, staff, or visitor who parks a motor vehicle on any property owned or operated by the university must purchase and display a valid N.C.
+Any student or visitor who parks a motor vehicle on any property owned or operated by the university must purchase and display a valid N.C.
 A&T parking permit.
 Parking and Transportation Services has adopted a parking program designed to maintain an orderly traffic flow and create optimum conditions throughout campus.
 All parking rules and regulations are in effect at all times.
-Any questions should be directed to the Parking and Transportation Services Office located in the Obermeyer Parking Deck or contact at (336) 285-2027.
+Any questions should be directed to the Parking and Transportation Services Office located in the Obermeyer Parking Deck or contact at (336) 285-2027 or email ncatpark@ncat.edu.

 Residential students may register one vehicle and keep it on-campus.
 Commuter students may register and operate a vehicle on-campus and park in designated areas.
 Vehicles parking on campus must display a valid parking permit.
-Official categories for parking permits are indicated below: